MathildeTrendy/Miniprojekt-2-semester/CONTRIBUTE.md

 -	Another for production

 To simplify the development process we'll skip installing dependencies and instead run them from docker containers.
 That gives us the benefit that the process is the same wether you're on a Mac, a Windows PC or an online environment and regardless of what IDE you're on.

-If you are on your own PC (Mac or Windows) simply install and start [Docker Desktop] (https://www.docker.com/products/docker-desktop/).
+If you are on your own PC (Mac or Windows) simply install and start [Docker Desktop] (https://llk.dk/74f3of).

 You can manipulate your database in different ways.
 But in this project, you just have to do it through a database management tool:

-<details><summary> MySql Workbench connection </summary>
+MySql Workbench conncetion

 - username (root)
 -	password (MathildeSabrina)
 -	database (miniProjekt)